 I don’t boast to have stayed in all of the hotels and guesthouses, but I have slept in a handful, eaten at many and researched Booking.com to get an idea of what they offer.

 Firstly, booking a sea-view or beachfront room is always my recommended option to get the most out of your Perhentian experience.
-So don’t be stingy, it will be worth it, I promise!
+So don’t be stingy, it’ll be worth it, I promise!

 1. Abdul’s Chalet